Matt Katz-Bohen

-Matthew Jeremy "Matt" Katz-Bohen is a multi-instrumentalist, songwriter, and producer.
-Since 2008, he has been the keyboardist for the rock band Blondie.
+Matthew Jeremy Katz-Bohen is an American musician, songwriter, and producer.
+He founded Princess Goes in 2018 with Peter Yanowitz and Michael C. Hall.
+Since 2008, he has been the keyboardist for Debbie Harry and Blondie.

 Early life

-Katz-Bohen was born in Manhattan, New York.
-He started playing piano and then guitar in elementary school.
+Katz-Bohen was born in New York City.
+He started playing piano, and then guitar, in elementary school.
 He then attended the Fiorello H. LaGuardia High School (the "Fame" School) in New York City, where he studied violin and composition.
 He then attended Bard College.